IAPETUS2 Studentship Competition 2021

 All HOs need to ensure that the correct application documents are provided by prospective students and that they are subject to the HO standard fee status assessment process.

-All students who wish to be eligible for an IAPETUS2 studentship must also complete the IAPETUS2 Application Form found on the IAPETUS website by Friday 10th January 2020 at 5pm.
-Prospective Students who have not submitted both a Postgraduate student application to the HO hosting the project(s) and an IAPETUS application form on the IAPETUS website by the deadline will not be considered in the Studentship Competition.
+All students who wish to be eligible for an IAPETUS2 studentship must also complete the IAPETUS2 Application Form found on the IAPETUS website by Friday 8th January 2021 at 5pm.
+Prospective Students who have not submitted both a Postgraduate student application to the HO hosting/awarding the project(s) and an IAPETUS application form on the IAPETUS website by the deadline will not be considered in the Studentship Competition.

 Stage 3 Assessing & Nominating Candidates to IAPETUS2